The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 We begin with reducing finite-state satisfiability to model-checking.

 \begin{lem} $\lfpsohyltlfp$ finite-state satisfiability is polynomial-time reducible to $\lfpsohyltlfp$ model-checking for $\univar$-free sentences. \end{lem}

-\begin{proof} Intuitively, we reduce finite-state satisfiability of $\varphi$ to model-checking by writing a sentence~$\varphi'$ existentially quantifying a finite transition system~$\tsys$ and expressing that $\tsys$ satisfies $\phi$ and then model-checking $\varphi'$ in a fixed transition system~$\tsys'$.
-This requires us to \emph{work} with the set of traces of $\tsys$ in $\phi'$.
-We do so by constructing, using a least fixed point, the set of prefixes of traces of $\tsys$.
-This uniquely determines the traces of $\tsys$ as those traces~$t$ for which all of their prefixes are in the fixed point.
+\begin{proof} Intuitively, we reduce finite-state satisfiability of $\varphi$ to model-checking by writing a sentence~$\varphi'$ existentially quantifying a finite transition system~$\tsys$ (encoded by two traces) and expressing that $\tsys$ satisfies $\phi$ and then model-checking $\varphi'$ in a fixed transition system~$\tsys'$.